infinispan-demos/streaming-data-workshop/README.md

 Once data grid is running, changes to datagrid deployment can be made calling `datagrid/redeploy.sh`.
 Injectors can also be redeployed using `station-boards-injector/redeploy.sh`.

+You can track what the station board injector is doing by calling:

+    kubetail -l app=station-boards-injector

+You can also track output of datagrid nodes calling:

+    kubetail -l application=datagrid

 ## Testing the data grid